Huntington Lake Overnight Camp

 Where is camp located?

 Huntington Lake is 45 miles south of Yosemite Valley as the crow flies.
-We are in the heart of the Sierra National Forest 60 miles north east from Fresno.
+We are in the heart of the Sierra National Forest 60 miles northeast from Fresno.
 Our location is truly one of the best kept secrets in California.
 The road past the lake literally ends 24 miles later over a high boulder strewn pass.
 Our location is an ideal jumping off point as the wilderness playground is our back yard!

 Huntington Lake is at 7000 feet and covered in snow in the winter.
 It was constructed in 1912 as a part of the enormous Big Creek Hydroelectric Project and is 7 miles long and one-half mile wide with four dams.
 This clear alpine lake is known for the High Sierra Regatta – an annual sailing race – which takes advantage of the consistent light afternoon breeze.
 The town of Lakeshore is charming and tiny.
 It is comprised of a post office, general store, and restaurant all within a few hundred feet.
-Other than a small gas station and volunteer fire department station the rest of the area is privately owned cabins and public camp grounds with a couple places to rent boats.
-Think Lake Tahoe in the 40s and 50 – this amazing place is a relatively unknown gem – and ours for exploring
+Other than a small gas station and volunteer fire department station the rest of the area is privately owned cabins and public campgrounds with a couple places to rent boats.
+Think Lake Tahoe in the 40s and 50 – this amazing place is a relatively unknown gem – and ours for exploring.

 Is there a fee for the bus or airport shuttle?

-If I want to drive to camp, what are the pick up and drop off times?
+If I want to drive to camp, what are the pick-up and drop-off times?

 Opening Day is 2:30pm and Closing Day is 9:30am.
 Let us know if you’re making the drive and we can recommend places to stay nearby.